 We advise all future cloud users to develop a clear idea of what they expect from their cloud infrastructure provider and to ask as many questions as they feel necessary before making a choice.

-In this article, we’ll discuss six factors that should guide your choice of cloud provider, along with some key questions you should ask providers before entrusting them with your business’s infrastructure hosting needs.
+In this article, we’ll discuss five factors that should guide your choice of cloud provider, along with some key questions you should ask providers before entrusting them with your business’s infrastructure hosting needs.

 Cloud security should be at the top of any prospective cloud user’s list of topics to ask cloud hosting providers about.
 In the early days of cloud computing, companies were rightly concerned that cloud security presented problems that dedicated infrastructure did not.
 In the intervening decade, the technology underlying cloud platforms and the security controls of cloud vendors have matured.
 In many cases, storing data in the cloud is more secure than managing data storage in-house.